 - Newsletters and or Blogs they read (and then become a guest blogger or pay to have a strong call to action lead generation ad in there)

-After that, “we sell to everyone” web development company went out of business, I went to work for a company that sold online advertising to high-end auto dealers.
+After that, the “we sell to everyone” web development company went out of business, I went to work for a company that sold online advertising to high-end auto dealers.
 My boss taught me to find new prospects in a certain magazine, and he told me only to call those who were already doing full-page ads.
 He said, “stay away from the little ad guys because they are just testing the waters.

 It’s easier to close someone that already knows the value of advertising and has the money to do full-page ads”.
 He was right.